maddybartlett/Ratbox/README.md

 **Note:** direction is converted from degrees to radians and back again by this steering model.

+A wrapper is available for converting from the 4 action primitives to speed and direction (ConvertUnicycleWrapper).

 ### Skid-Steer

 <p align="center">
 <img src="https://github.com/maddybartlett/Ratbox/blob/main/gifs/skidsteer.gif" width="450"/>
 </p>

+The final steering model is the skid-steer model.
+This model is also commonly used for steering mobile robots.
+It assumes the vehicle has two wheels.

+`env.step()` takes 2 values as the `action` - **left wheel speed** and **right wheel speed**.
+Both of these values can range between -1 and 1.

+Speed is calculated as half the sum of the speeds of the left and right tracks.
+Rotation is calculated as the difference between track speeds divided by the width of the agent.

+A wrapper is available for converting from the 4 action primitives to speed and direction (ConvertSkidWrapper).